-Details of the Company's policy on socially responsible investment can be found under Corporate Governance and Stewardship on page 33.
+Details of the Company's policy on socially responsible investment can be found under Corporate Governance and Stewardship on page 34, and under Investing for Positive Change on pages 7 to 13.

 Modern Slavery

 The Company considers that it does not fall within the scope of the Modern Slavery Act 2015 and it is not, therefore, obliged to make a slavery and human trafficking statement.
 The Company considers its supply chains to be of low risk as its suppliers are typically financial services firms and professional advisers.
 A statement by the Managers under the Act has been published on the Managers' website at bailliegifford.com.